BasicMap/interactive-vis-a3/README.md

 For my comparative view from my storyboard, I included a bar chart below the line graph to display the average statistics over the selected time range to make it easier to compare.
 The mapping from positive marks a clean visual for the user to see (it is especially helpful if you use the United States against pretty much any other country).
 Below both these graphs are the summary statistics which gives the user the exact numbers displayed in the bar chart above with the average, minimum, and maximum. <br>
 Scrubbing from the datsets were a little difficult, but mostly managable.
 Some countries had data from the 1700s, but most didn't so I hard-coded the minimum to be 1900 since that was the year that most countries started having data in all the datasets I chose to visualize.
 The line graph looks more full and when comparing countries to each other is it easier to see the gaps between the lines and the amount of space between the bars. <br>
 One thing that is unclear that I did not have enough time to brush up on is the "Metric" selection.
 For death/birth *counts*, demographic data for gender was taken, and by selecting either option the summary statistics will change to reflect the data in the datasets.
 The shift in the line and bar charts sometimes seems negligible, but when you check the table it is clear that the desired data is being shown.<br>
 I worked on this probably an hour a day since the progress presentations, plus a few more on the day it was due.
 So give or take 15 hours?
+The most time I spent was on figuring out how to parse the data differently from each dataset, otherwise, because of the storyboarding process I already had a good idea of what I wanted to do and how.
+There were some changes along the way but it was mostly seemless.
+Given more time and fewer finals, I would've liked to have the country selection be on a map instead of a dropdown, and obviously to polish the site running more and maybe have it running on a public forum instead of having to run it locally. <br>

 ## 4. Checklist
 Description of storyboards: ✅<br>
-Brief description of final visualization application: <br>
+Brief description of final visualization application: ✅<br>
-Explanation of changes between storyboard and final result<br>
+Explanation of changes between storyboard and final result: ✅<br>
-Commentary on implementation process<br>
+Commentary on implementation process: ✅<br>
-Bundled code submission in working order<br>
+Bundled code submission in working order: ✅<br>